Luxborough Galley

-The Luxborough Galley was an English ship owned by the South Sea Company which in 1727 burnt, exploded and sank in the Atlantic Ocean.
+The Luxborough Galley was an English slave ship owned by the South Sea Company which in 1727 burnt, exploded and sank in the Atlantic Ocean, returning from a slave-trading expedition.
 Twelve of the crew survived due to practicing cannibalism aboard the lifeboat.

 Last voyage

 The vessel, commanded by William Kellaway, had a burthen 340 tons and was fitted to carry 26 guns.
 She was employed by the South Sea Company in a triangular trade route, transporting cotton goods, slaves and rum between Europe, Africa and the Americas.
 The delivery of slaves to the Spanish colonies in the Americas was made under the conditions stipulated in the Asiento contract.

 The disastrous journey had seen one third of the human cargo, 600 African slaves, die from smallpox before they were delivered.
 Having left England in October 1725, her end came in the mid-Atlantic on 25 June 1727; she caught fire while carrying rum and sugar on the return leg to England and sank.
 The testimony of William Boys is often referred to in later notices; he was a 24-year-old second mate on the voyage, having already served with the Royal Navy for ten years.